the-greenman/invaders/README.md

 - **Fire + Back Buttons**: Open debug menu (from main menu)

 Controller button mappings can be customized in the game settings.

+### Touch Controls (iPad/Mobile)
+Touch controls automatically appear on devices with touchscreen support:
+- **Left/Right Buttons**: Tap and hold to move left or right
+- **Fire Button**: Tap to shoot

+The touch control interface includes:
+- Semi-transparent virtual buttons at the bottom of the screen
+- Visual feedback when buttons are pressed
+- Optimized for tablet and mobile gameplay

 ## Project Structure